zackchan227/dialogflow-chatbot/README.md

 Step 4: After modify the project, deploy to firebase by "firebase deploy" or "firebase deploy --only functions"

-Step 5: "Dialogflow-chatbot" is ready to serve
+Step 5: Code has been deployed

 &nbsp;
 ### <u>How to add a new question to the database ?</u>